Rational partition models under iterative proportional scaling: Introduction

 The iterative proportional scaling (IPS) algorithm is a simple and efficient numerical algorithm for computing the maximum likelihood estimate (MLE) for certain families of log-linear statistical models, which we call \emph{partition models}.
 The IPS algorithm is widely used in survey statistics, such as in \cite{Chang2021, Hauer2019, Yiannoutsose2013906118}, and has been researched in connection to optimal transport problems in its more restricted form as Sinkhorn's algorithm \cite{Berman2020, Pey2019}.
 Partition models include hierarchical models, which have been the subject of much study in connection with the IPS algorithm \cite{ET09, SH74, XSS16}.
 Maximum likelihood estimation for log-linear models and its relationship to algebraic and combinatorial objects is also of interest in algebraic statistics.
 For example in \cite{AKRS21}, the authors connect invariant theory and algorithms to compute the MLE including a form of the IPS algorithm.
 Many recent works have also explored the number of complex critical points of the log-likelihood function, also known as the ML-degree (see \cite{ABB19,CHKS06,CMR20,DMS19, Huh13, Huh14,STZ20}).

-From an information geometric perspective, calculating the MLE for a partition model can be described as projecting to linear families defined by the partitions of the matrix representing the model.
+From an information-geometric perspective, calculating the MLE for a partition model can be described as projecting to linear families defined by the partitions of the matrix representing the model (see Definitions \ref{def:loglinear} and \ref{def:multipart}).
 Given a data vector and an estimate on the model, the IPS algorithm updates this estimate at each step by projecting onto a different linear family, converging towards the MLE.
 We say that the IPS algorithm has completed \emph{one cycle} after it has iterated through each linear family exactly once.

-In particular at each step of the IPS algorithm, the estimate is a rational function of the data vector.
+At each step of the IPS algorithm, the estimate is a rational function of the data vector.
 Thus in the case of one-cycle convergence, the MLE itself is a rational function of the data vector.
 Models for which the MLE can always be described as a rational function of the data vector are called \emph{rational} and are a subject of recent interest \cite{CS20, DMS19, HS14}.
 This is in contrast to what is sometimes called the \emph{generalized}\footnote{Many works will refer to the generalized IPS algorithm as simply ``the IPS algorithm'' while referring to its predecessor, the algorithm we consider in this work, as the ``classical IPS algorithm.''} IPS algorithm, another numerical algorithm for computing the MLE for log-linear models, which does not produce a rational function at each step, yet can be applied to any log-linear model.